-That being said, there are several things about driving behavior in Sicily that you will encounter.
+That being said, there are several things about patterns of driving in Sicily that you will encounter.
 Read on below to be prepared!

-4. There is no safe distance when driving in Sicily
+15. Tailgating is a safe distance when driving in Sicily

 If you drive too slowly (just at the speed limit), soon you will have another car attached to your car’s back.
 And sometimes it really feels like local drivers are constantly breaking into your personal driving space and breathing up your neck.

 On a narrow road, you may even find yourself “pushed” to the side just to make more space for overtaking.
-If you see the other car flashing or beeping, know that it is the way of asking you to move your slow ass to the side of the road and let the fast and furious pass.
-Don’t try to be macho, and let them go if you can’t keep up to the local (not necessarily official) driving speeds.
+If you see the other car flashing or beeping, know that it is the way of asking you to move to the side of the road and let the fast and furious pass.
+Don’t try to be macho, and let them go if you can’t keep up with the local (not necessarily official) driving speeds.

 If you are used to sticking to “your lane” and expect others to stick to “their lane”, you will have to re-adjust and learn to share “your lane” with other road participants (cars, scooters, pedestrians).
 White dotted lines painted on the road do not define possession of the lane.
 In Sicily (Italy), the road belongs to everybody.

-If you need to turn right or left and find yourself in a “wrong” lane, don’t worry, you can still take the turn from far left to right or far right to left.
+If you need to turn to the right or left but are in the far lane (“wrong” lane), do not worry, you can still take the turn from far left to right or far right to left.
 Watch out for the other cars around you and just do it once the road is clear.

-Rest assured, there is no need to plan 1 km ahead to be on the correct lane in order not to miss the turn.
+By observing local drivers in Sicily, nobody plans 1 kilometer ahead to be on the correct lane in order to take a turn.

 Occasionally, traffic lights in Sicily do not seem to hold the usual red light-green light meaning (you can’t win Sicilian Squid Game if you follow the rules).